freddiev4/freddiev4/README.md

 ## :sparkles: Hello! :sparkles:

 Welcome to my GitHub profile!
-My name is Freddie and I'm currently an Engineer at GitHub working on Copilot ⌨️.
+I'm working on a new project.
+Follow on Twitter.

 I build systems and dev tools for Machine Learning.